-#6 – Resistance Training
+Step #6 – Resistance Training

 Make sure you perform full body, or upper and lower body split routines, making sure you target all of your body’s “Metabolic Hot Spots”.
-Your body’s metabolic hot spots are the areas on the body that have the most muscle mass and therefore, greater metabolic expenditure is required to repair the muscle tissue of these sites.
+Your body’s metabolic hot spots are the areas on the body that have the most muscle mass and therefore, greater metabolic expenditure is required to repair the muscle tissue of these areas.
 The 3 main metabolic hot spots are:

 Aim for a minimum of 3 resistance training sessions per week.

-#7 – Metabolic Training
+Step #7 – Metabolic Training

 Getting metabolic means training anaerobically, not aerobically.
 It means training at higher intensity and for less duration, as well as training for improved conditioning.

 The best options for metabolic-type work include supersets, tri-sets, circuit training, work capacity circuits, and interval training.
 I suggest you use supersets and tri-sets as the method you use on your resistance training days and then on other days, perform some type of circuit training using bodyweight and dumbbells or medicine ball exercises.